 Goodwater is a very small town located in the state of Alabama.
 With a population of 1,343 people and two constituent neighborhoods, Goodwater is the 251st largest community in Alabama.

-When you are in Goodwater, you'll notice that it is more blue-collar than most other communities in America.
-53.30% of Goodwater’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Goodwater is generally considered to be a blue-collar town.
+53.30% of the Goodwater workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Goodwater is a town of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Goodwater who work in office and administrative support (12.47%), law enforcement and fire fighting (6.60%), and maintenance occupations (4.89%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Goodwater has relatively fewer families with younger children, and/or college students.
 Combined, this makes Goodwater a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.